 Alaska Trucking Tip: The ALCAN runs through the upper reaches of British Columbia and the Yukon.
 Severe weather along the ALCAN can significantly impact over-the-road transit times.
 Be prepared to stay flexible on your timing if you’re expecting freight moving via the ALCAN—especially during the winter months.

-Communities in Alaska’s Interior like Fairbanks, Delta Junction, North Pole, and Tok—as well as Denali Park and Eielson Air Force Base—all rely on over-the-road freight travekubg via Alaska’s highway system.
+Communities in Alaska’s Interior like Fairbanks, Delta Junction, North Pole, and Tok—as well as Denali Park and Eielson Air Force Base—all rely on over-the-road freight via Alaska’s highway system.
 Additionally, trucking keeps Alaska’s Southcentral communities like Palmer, Eagle Creek, Wasilla, and Seward supplied.

 What Trucking Services Are Available in Alaska?